The It’s Your Yale website is now home to a new weekly e-newsletter, YourYale, for and about the staff; learn more about what to expect.

-Disposal of Media Containing Confidential or Protected Health Information
+4. Disposal of Media in Other Formats that Contain Protected Health Information

 When use or retention of any media containing confidential information (including protected health information) is completed, the confidential information must be destroyed, rendered unrecoverable, or returned to the system owner.